teresaberther/respmethods/README.md

 #### Scripts
 - ``DataPrep.m`` pipeline for respiratory phase extraction, surrogate generation using IAAFT, and binning of behavioral data into respiratory phase bins
-- ``ExampleCircPerm.m`` demo script for circular permutation test on example empirical and simulated data, generated linear and polar plots of the results
+- ``ExampleCircPerm.m`` demo script for circular permutation test on example empirical and simulated data, generates linear and polar plots of the results

 \*\*add example linear & polar plots here\*\*